This road covered Colombia, western Brazil, Ecuador, Peru, And Bolivia and reached Chile and northern Argentina.

 The lama was an animal that satisfied all kinds of purposes.
 Every time the Spaniards used these tiresome roads in the mountains, they risked killing themselves.
 The royal roads did reserve for royal travelers.

 Many chroniclers have testified to the beauty of these roads ” The explorer Victor Von Hagen traveled to explore the Qhapaq Ñan in 1952; it was an expedition that was narrated very interestingly in his book, “Road to the Sun: In Search of the Inca’s Royal Roads.”
-He writes, “A message Sent with the official corridor (Chasqui) from Quito to Cusco could cover a route of 1230 miles in five days.
-From Cusco, the same message could be sent to the furthest point of Lake Titicaca in three days “and famously,” and in his palace in Cusco, the Inca could dine fresh fish brought from the coast, 200 miles above the highest Andes, in only two days.
+He writes, “A message Sent with the official corridor (Chasqui) from Quito to Cusco could cover 1230 miles in five days.
+The same message could be sent to the furthest point of Lake Titicaca in three days “and famously,” and in his palace in Cusco, the Inca could dine on fresh fish from the coast, 200 miles above the highest Andes, in only two days.
 “Puno – Titicaca Lake

 One thousand two hundred thirty miles in five days!
-“Von Hagen and his team discovered a wide road between Jauja and Bonbon and a series of well-preserved stations for the chasquis (Okla) that allowed them to carry out a series of investigations with the local corridors.
-They proved that it was possible to cover the distance between Cusco and Quito in five days!
+“Von Hagen and his team discovered a wide road between Jauja and Bonbon and a series of well-preserved stations for the chasquis (Okla) that allowed them to conduct investigations with the local corridors.
+They proved it could cover the distance between Cusco and Quito in five days!

 The Inca Trail was a pilgrimage route to Machu Picchu used by the Inca (or Emperor) in the 15th century.
 There is a diversity of places between Ollantaytambo and Machu Picchu, where one can notice the variety of architectural resources that give rationality, importance, and mysticism to the Camino Real.
 It had no commercial use.